-The 2020 apple U-pick is open 9-6 (Michigan time) every day, rain or shine, through Sunday, October 25th.
-Call 269-422-1972 for more information and to find out what varieties are available before you head out.
+The 2021 U-pick apple season will begin on Wednesday, September 8th!
+PRE-PICKED apples and Bartlett Pears are now available, open Labor Day 9-6.
+Call 269-422-1972 for more information and to find out what varieties will be available before you head out.
+We will have apples thru late October.
 Look below for the varieties that will be available for U-pick this season (in order of ripening):

 Be sure to look for signs for the new entrance at 9800 Hartline Rd., just south of Shawnee Rd.